apache/beam/website/CONTRIBUTE.md

 ## Configuration walkthrough

+If you prefer to experience locally instead of using our gradle commands, this [Hugo installation](https://gohugo.io/getting-started/installing/) is a good start.

 When we mention the `config file` in this documentation, we mean the Hugo configuration file located at `/www/site/config.toml`.

 Most of the setup are self-explained in the comments.
-Please refer to [Hugo documentation](https://gohugo.io/getting-started/configuration/) for more details.
+Please refer to the [Hugo documentation](https://gohugo.io/getting-started/configuration/) for more details.

 You should notice at `[params]`, they are considered as global variables.
 For instance, when you'd like to replace the release latest version, make a change on `release_latest = ""` to replace it everywhere in the project.